angular-gantt/angular-gantt/README.md

 - **template-url**

   URL of custom Gantt HTML template.
-If you want to customize the default Gantt HTML template, make a copy of [default template file src/template/default.gantt.tmpl.html](src/template/default.gantt.tmpl.html) to your own project, and set the URL of copied file to this attribute.
+If you want to customize the default Gantt HTML template, make a copy of [default template file src/template/default.gantt.tmpl.html][default template file] to your own project, and set the URL of copied file to this attribute.

   If `undefined` or `template/default.gantt.tmpl.html`, default template will be used.